jdholdren/Mindless/README.md

 	This is the most basic routing available.
 The framework will attempt to match a pattern to the request URI.
 	For example: mysite.com/user/james/

 	It will first check if "user" is a valid controller name.
-If it is, the framework knows that request is specifying the controller name, and will then check if "james" is a vaild action on the User controller.
+If it is, the framework knows that request is specifying the controller name, and will then check if "james" is a valid action on the User controller.
 If it is, it calls the function JamesAction().
 Otherwise, it defaults to IndexAction().
 If "user" is not a valid controller, it defaults to the "Home" controller.

 	All other parts separated by slashes are treated as parameters and passed to the Action.

 2. Defined Routing

 	Specific routes can be defined in "app/http/routing.php".
-They also take precedent over vanialla routes.
+They also take precedent over vanilla routes.

 	To enable ONLY defined routes and disallow vanilla routing, set 'strict_routing' to true in "config.php".